fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Let us now create a proper <i>Entry</i> type based on the data we have.

-If we take a closer look at the data, we can see that the entries are actually quite different from one another.
+If we take a closer look at the data, we can see that the entries are quite different from one another.
 For example, let's take a look at the first two entries:

 ```js
 {